WOW (AM)

-KXSP (590 AM) is a commercial radio station licensed to Omaha, Nebraska.
-The station is owned by SummitMedia and it airs a sports format.
-KXSP carries the ESPN Radio Network 24 hours a day.
+WOW (590 kHz) is a commercial AM radio station licensed to Omaha, Nebraska, United States.
+The station is licensed to Walnut Radio, LLC.

-KXSP operates with 5,000 watts, using a non-directional transmitter off Sorensen Parkway in North Omaha.
-Due to its location near the bottom of the AM dial, as well as Nebraska's flat land (with near-perfect ground conductivity), its signal is easily heard in most of the eastern half of Nebraska, as well as parts of Iowa, Missouri, Kansas and South Dakota.
+WOW is licensed for 5,000 watts, using a non-directional transmitter.
+Its low frequency, combined with the region's high ground conductivity, allows its signal to be heard in most of the eastern half of Nebraska, as well as parts of Iowa, Missouri, Kansas and South Dakota.
 It provides grade B coverage as far south as Kansas City as far east as Des Moines, and as far north as Sioux Falls.
-Offices and studios are located on Mercy Road in Omaha's Aksarben Village.
-KXSP programming is also carried on the HD2 subchannels of KEZO-FM and KSRZ.

 History

 On April 2, 1923, the station first signed on, owned by the Woodmen of the World life insurance society, using the call sign WOAW.
-Management originally sought the call letters WOW (for "Woodmen of the World") but they were already used by the steamship Henry J. Bibble.
+Management originally sought the call letters WOW (for "Woodmen of the World") but they had been assigned to the steamship Henry J. Biddle in 1916.
 A call sign beginning with "W" was possible in Nebraska because originally the dividing line between "K" and "W" stations followed the western border of Nebraska.
 WOAW's call sign was issued on November 27, 1922, shortly before the divide was moved to the Mississippi River in January 1923.
-Despite this, the station was able to claim the WOW call sign on December 16, 1926, upon retirement of the Bibble.
+Moreover, the station was able to claim the WOW call sign on December 16, 1926, after the retirement of the Biddle.

 The station eventually became so profitable that it could not remain under the Woodmen society's umbrella without threatening its tax-exempt status.
 Accordingly, the Woodmen leased the station to a group of local investors who formed Radio Station WOW, Inc., and assigned the license to the group in 1943.
 The group added a television station (now WOWT) in 1949.